 Backyard Creative was established in 2007 in Vancouver BC by Lisa Hemingway, a seasoned creative strategist and graphic designer.
 We believe good design not only communicates efficiently and embodies the craft of design, but also considers its environmental, social, economic and cultural impacts (otherwise known as the 4-pillars of sustainability).
-We believe real change starts in your own “backyard”.
+As localists, we believe change starts in your own “backyard”.

 We’d like to say we can do it all, but the reality is, we love our lives too!
 To work at a sustainable pace, we call on our diverse network of talented collaborators to form project teams to meet specific client needs, as needed.

 Backyard Creative’s Focus (AKA “Ethical Filter”)

 To stay focused on what matters most, we have expanded on our definition of “sustainability” and the core values that keep us motivated:

 We believe in communicating transparently in our business, and in creating design that communicates genuine messages—no greenwashing or shallow sales pitches.
 We work with individuals and companies who honestly want to improve people’s lives.